 Equal Exchange fundraising organizers want to know!
 Share your fundraising experience with our special group on Facebook>>.

 Rally your troops to create a fundraising goal board and watch those dollars come in!

 Creating a goal board as a team is a show of solidarity.
 It gets your group excited about your fundraiser so they can see exactly what the money means to your organization.

-In addition, by showing that thermometer rising during your campaign, you can motivate supporters to buy more and help you reach – or exceed – your goal.
+In addition, by showing that thermometer rising during your campaign or events, you can motivate supporters to buy more and help you reach – or exceed – your goal.
 So be sure to take pictures and share them frequently throughout your campaign.
 This invites your community to become part of your fundraiser.
 In turn, they’re more likely to share your news and progress.
 The more they share, the more people you’ll reach and the more money you can raise!